folkestad/data-gpt/README.md

            The largest country by population is China with a total of 845,299,000 vaccinations.

 2. `poetry run python cli.py -- --help` for help and more options

+### Run the Slack bot

+1. `poetry run python slack_bot.py`
+2. In Slack, invite the bot to a channel and ask it a question, e.g. `@data-gpt what is the largest country by population and what is its total vaccinations?`